IdiatullinaDi/IdiatullinaDi/README.md

 I'm looking for a job as a data analyst.

 Toolset:
-Python (pandas, numpy, matplotlib, seaborn, plotly), SQL, Tableau.
+- Python (pandas, numpy, matplotlib, seaborn, plotly)
+- SQL
+- Tableau.

 ### Connect with me:
 - email - idiatullinadi@gmail.com